The City of Chicago is strongly committed to improving public services for its citizens.

 Prospective Fellows must complete a two-step application process.

 STEP 1: Prospective Fellows must complete an initial application screening through the City of Chicago’s Department of Human Resources CAREERS website.
 Applicants will be asked to provide general information as well as an OFFICIAL TRANSCRIPT and LETTER OF ENROLLMENT from the school that they are currently attending.
 For graduate students in their first year of study who have not yet received grades, an official dated letter of acceptance to your current school OR a current class schedule will be accepted in place of an official transcript.
 Step 1 of the application process will close at 11:59:59 p.m. on Sunday, November 2, 2014.
 NO LATE APPLICATIONS WILL BE ACCEPTED.Start Application here.

 Applications will be screened for eligibility and qualifications.
 Applicants will be selected for interviews.
-Applicants who are selected for interviews will move on to STEP 2 of the application process.
+ONLY the applicants who are selected for interviews will move on to STEP 2 of the application process.

 STEP 2: Applicants selected for the interview process will be required to submit required supplemental documents directly to the Mayor’s Office POSTMARKED NO LATER THAN FRIDAY, December 4, 2015.
 The required documents are: